Snack Wrap: Discontinued in the US

 In 2016, the Snack Wrap was officially discontinued in the United States as a result of underwhelming sales and time-consuming construction, though individual franchises could still choose to sell them.
 However, as a result of menu simplification in 2020 due to the COVID-19 pandemic, the Snack Wrap was removed nationwide.

 A video posted to TikTok on April 7, 2022, showed a promotion for the Honey Mustard Snack Wrap, leading to the belief that the item was returning to stores in the United States on later that year.
 It was later proven to be a hoax.

-The return in the US
+Return in the US

 In December 2023, it was reported that the wrap would return in 2025 under a new name of "McCrispy Snack Wrap" as part of the McCrispy products.
 Later, on April 15, 2025, McDonald's tweeted that the Snack Wrap would return on an unspecified date, "0x.14.2025".
 On June 3, 2025, McDonald's revealed that the Snack Wrap would return on July 10, 2025 with 2 different versions, Spicy or Ranch.